h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_5_Quiz.md

 - Your computational resources are limited

 #### Task
-1. Write down the closed-form solution for linear regression using normal equations
+1. [📚] Write down the closed-form solution for linear regression using normal equations
-2. Write down the update rule for batch gradient descent in linear regression
+2. [📚] Write down the update rule for batch gradient descent in linear regression
-3. Compare the computational complexity of both methods in terms of $n$ and $d$
+3. [📚] Compare the computational complexity of both methods in terms of $n$ and $d$
-4. Based on the given problem characteristics, which method would you recommend and why?
+4. [📚] Based on the given problem characteristics, which method would you recommend and why?
-5. How would your recommendation change if $n = 10$ million and $d = 100$?
+5. [📚] How would your recommendation change if $n = 10$ million and $d = 100$?

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 19: Normal Equations vs. Gradient Descent Tradeoffs](L3_5_19_explanation.md).

+## Question 20

+### Problem Statement
+You're developing a real-time recommendation system for an e-commerce platform where user interaction data arrives continuously, and you need to update your linear regression model as new data becomes available.

+#### Task
+1. [📚] Explain what online learning is and why it's particularly suitable for this scenario compared to batch learning
+2. [📚] Write down the stochastic gradient descent (SGD) update rule for linear regression with squared error loss, and explain how it enables online learning
+3. [📚] If a new data point $(x^{(new)}, y^{(new)})$ arrives, where $x^{(new)}$ is a feature vector representing user behavior and $y^{(new)}$ is a purchase amount, show the exact mathematical steps to update your model parameters
+4. [📚] Compare the computational and memory requirements of online learning with SGD versus retraining the entire model using normal equations each time new data arrives
+5. [📚] Describe a potential issue with simple SGD for online learning and suggest one technique to address this issue (such as using adaptive learning rates)

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 20: Online Learning for Real-time Systems](L3_5_20_explanation.md).

+## Question 21

+### Problem Statement
+Consider a linear regression model with the sum of squared errors (SSE) cost function:

+$$J(\boldsymbol{w}) = \sum_{i=1}^{n} (y^{(i)} - \boldsymbol{w}^T \boldsymbol{x}^{(i)})^2$$

+You want to optimize this cost function using batch gradient descent.

+#### Task
+1. [📚] Derive the gradient of the cost function with respect to the parameter vector $\boldsymbol{w}$
+2. [📚] Write down the update rule for batch gradient descent in both mathematical notation and as a simple algorithm (pseudocode)
+3. [📚] For gradient descent to converge, the learning rate $\alpha$ must be chosen carefully.
+Derive a bound on $\alpha$ in terms of the eigenvalues of $\boldsymbol{X}^T\boldsymbol{X}$
+4. [📚] Explain what happens when $\alpha$ is too small and when it is too large
+5. [📚] Describe a simple learning rate scheduling strategy that can improve convergence

+For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 21: Batch Gradient Descent Analysis](L3_5_21_explanation.md).